Assurant Life of Canada AKA Purple Shield

 They’re also ideal for seniors in their late 70’s with serious health issues who won’t qualify for an affordable plan with traditional life insurance companies.
 These seniors are already in the higher-risk pool and it is often the better option for them to go directly to a funeral provider and start a Purple Shield plan underwritten by Assurant.

-But Money is an Issue For Most of Us
+But Money is an Issue for Some of Us

 If, however, you’re a healthy senior, on a fixed income, looking for the best bang for you buck, Assurant may not be your top option.
 It’s always a good idea to visit a funeral home to get your detailed wishes on file.
-But you don’t have to sign a contract and start a pre need insurance plan.
+But you don’t have to sign a contract and start a pre need insurance plan to begin the process.

-Shopping other final expense companies may save you up to 30% on your premiums.
-Not to mention, these plans are more flexible by nature:
+Shopping other funeral insurance companies in Canada may save you up to 30% on your premiums.
+Not to mention, these plans can be more flexible by nature.

 Join Our Mailing List